1 What is Component-Based Development (CBD)?

 - Manage the CBD process using measurements of model quality

-- Model with CBD in mind – Use the platform’s module development tools
+- Model with CBD in mind by using the Mendix Platform’s module development tools

 From experience, Mendix distinguishes two main patterns that can trigger the need to introduce CBD in an application:

-- Re-use of Services This pattern manifests when multiple applications make use of generic services such as Master Data, Identity Management, Document Management etc.
+- Re-use of services – this pattern manifests when multiple applications make use of generic services such as master data, identity management, and document management

-Mendix recommends a phased approach to introduce CBD in a re-use triggered situation:
+Mendix recommends a phased approach to introducing CBD in a reuse-triggered situation:

 By including services in the initial applications as modules, they are prepared for later extraction without the relatively large initial effort needed to actually deploy them as services.
-This enables initial project to be delivered quickly, without sacrificing the possibility to create a service-oriented landscape in phase 2.
-Mendix Application Modules allow for pre-wiring of re-usable services from start without necessarily introducing the overhead and complexity of CBD.
+This enables initial projects to be delivered quickly, without sacrificing the possibility of creating a service-oriented landscape in phase 2.
+Mendix application modules allow for the pre-wiring of reusable services from the start without necessarily introducing the overhead and complexity of CBD.

-To transit from modules to a Component Base architecture, Mendix recommends the following approach:
+To transit from modules to a CB architecture, Mendix recommends the following approach:

-- Extract re-usable service from application module on demand only if and when another applications needs the same functionality.
+- Extract reusable services from the application module on demand only if and when another application needs the same functionality.

-- Publish the service in a private App Store.
+- Publish the service in your private App Store

-- Designate an owner to be in charge of overlooking the awareness of re-usable services, so that similar functionality is not rebuilt elsewhere.
+- Designate an owner to be in charge of maintaining the awareness of reusable services so that similar functionality is not rebuilt elsewhere.

-When your organisation has a Mendix application that has been in development for a longer time, and has grown large enough to lead to increased maintenance effort, CBD can enable you to increase the maintainability of the application.
-The issue of maintainability is often triggered in similar situations, which can include:
+When your organization has a Mendix app that has been in development for a longer time and has grown large enough to require increased maintenance effort, CBD can enable increasing the maintainability of the application.
+The issue of maintainability is often triggered in similar situations, like the following:s

-- A global / distributed roll-out of an application, leasing to increased system load or more functional requirements.
+- A global/distributed rollout of an app, leasing to increased system load, or more functional requirements

 - Reduced quality indicators:

-- Pro-active through Reviews & Measurement, such as architecture reviews or Model analysis (e.g. by tools from SIG).
+- Proactive via reviews and measurement, such as architecture reviews or model analysis (for example, by tools from SIG)

-- Reactive triggered by production Incidents or a drop in Developer Productivity.
+- Reactive as triggered by production incidents or a drop in developer productivity

-In this case, Mendix recommends creating a Component Based design up front to the refactoring of the application.
+In this case, Mendix recommends creating a CBD up front to the refactoring of the application.
 The following approach is recommended:

-- Architecture follows organization.
-This makes sure the components are functionally separate and business requirements are handled by distinct applications.
+- Architecture follows organization – this ensures that the components are functionally separate and business requirements are handled by distinct applications

-- Responsibility / decision making at the right level and lowest possible level.
-This enables quick iteration times, since decisions can be made close to issues that occur.
+- Responsibility and decision-making at the right and lowest possible level – this enables quick iteration times, since decisions can be made close to the issues that occur

-- Components should function autonomously.
-This makes sure components can be individually developed, tested and deployed with minimal impact on others.
+- Components should function autonomously – this ensures components can be individually developed, tested, and deployed with minimal impact on others

 - Define business requirements for the architecture